nifty-oss/website/blog/2024-04-04proxy-pattern.md

         alt="Proxy Pattern"
         width="500"
         />
-        <figcaption><b>The Hook pattern:</b> Program B is a hook on Program A. Program A includes custom logic to invoke Program B.</figcaption>
+        <figcaption><b>The Proxy pattern:</b> Program B is a proxy to Program A, performing any custom logic without knowledge from Program A.</figcaption>
     </figure>
 </p>